Quantum digital cooling

 In nature, ground states are achieved by coupling to a large cold reservoir, which takes energy from the system in keeping with the second law of thermodynamics.
 Simulating an entire bath would require an impractically large quantum register, however it has long been suggested that this may be mimicked by coupling to a single qubit which may be reset to its ground state with sufficient frequency~\cite{lloyd1996universal}.
-This idea has been since studied in digital quantum computing for the initialization of quantum devices~\cite{boykin2002algorithmic,kielpinski2000quantum}, and in analogue settings for the preparation of physical~\cite{popp2006ground} and artificial~\cite{raghunandan2019initialization,Metcalf2019} ground states.
+This idea has been since studied in digital quantum computing for the initialization of quantum devices~\cite{boykin2002algorithmic,kielpinski2000quantum} and as an inspiration of an algorithm based on resonant transitions and postselection \cite{wang2017quantum}.
+This idea was also explored in analog simulation settings, for the preparation of physical~\cite{popp2006ground} and artificial~\cite{raghunandan2019initialization,Metcalf2019} ground states.
 However, cooling an artificial system in the digital quantum setting provides a set of unique challenges --- the system being studied may be completely different from the physical quantum hardware, and the digitized Hamiltonian may be only an approximation to the target of interest.
 Furthermore, the periodic non-unitary reset may break the unitary evolution in short time-scale chunks which do not conserve energy, implying that one may artificially reheat the system without clever protocol design.
 This is of critical importance in near-term devices, where limited coherence times compete against the desire for slower cooling cycles.